Interested? ... terrific!

 Myo-Inositol /with or without D-Chiro-Inositol.

-So I started with Berberine while continuing to take Metformin – something that is even suggested for increase efficacy.
+I started with Berberine while continuing to take Metformin – something that is even suggested for increase efficacy.
 Within 3 days I was having increased upper stomach pain and gas, which I often got from Metformin anyway, but also lower intenstinal cramping and increased need to … deficate.
-And my fasting sugar levels were basically the same as they had been when only taking Metformin.
-After trying difference combinations of different forms of Berberine, with no improvements, I gave up and switched to Myo-Inositol/D-Chiro-Inositol (as recommended 40:1 ratio) and stopped cold taking Metformin.
-That afternoon my stomach problems stopped and have stayed away.
+But my fasting sugar levels were a little lower: 6.2 - 6.5.
+After trying difference combinations of different forms of Berberine, with no improvements, I gave up, stopped taking Berberine and switched to Myo-Inositol/D-Chiro-Inositol (as recommended 40:1 ratio).
+A short time later I stopped cold taking Metformin.
+That afternoon my stomach problems stopped and have stayed away - for the last 3 weeks (as of this writing, April 28, 2024).
 None since then.
-And my fasting sugar levels have stayed pretty much the same as with Metformin.
+After having added Dihydroberberine, my fasting sugar has stayed consistently between 6.2 - 6.5 as it often was with Metformin/Berberine during the day with no return of stomach distress.
+This is the same level I had obtained with the Metformin/Berberine combination which my stomach didn't tolerate, so, unless proven otherwise, it appears, that the Berberine/Myo- & D-Chiro-inositol combination could be the way to go.

-I related this all to my GP and we’ve decided to try this combination of Myo-Inositol/D-Chiro-Inositol for 3 months without Metformin, while continuing on with the other B Vitamins and the Ezetimib/Rosuvstatin-Mepha (for lipids) and then do a large blood panel.
-He also mentioned, that if the Myo-Inositol/D-Chiro-Inositol doesn't have the positive effects that the studies have shown, he would recommend the PCSK9-Inhibitor such as Evolocumab instead of the Ezetimib/Rosuvstatin.
+I related this concerning inositol to my GP and we’ve decided to try this combination of Myo-Inositol/D-Chiro-Inositol for 3 months without Metformin, while continuing on with the other B Vitamins and the Ezetimib/Rosuvstatin-Mepha (for lipids) and then do a large blood panel.
+He also mentioned, that if the Myo-Inositol/D-Chiro-Inositol doesn't have the positive effects that the studies have shown on LDL, he would recommend a PCSK9-Inhibitor such as Evolocumab instead of the Ezetimib/Rosuvstatin.

 Below I have listed